-This policy describes how Kanban Univeristy and the group of services and lines of business under the Kanban University brand, including
+This policy describes how Kanban University and the group of services and lines of business under the Kanban University brand, including

-You acknowledge and agree that your personal data may be processed in accordance with this policy.
-Without this consent, we will be unable to provide you with certain marketing communications, such as sending you news, updates or any offers.
+You acknowledge and agree that your data may be processed, as explained in this policy.
+Without this consent, we will be unable to provide you with certain marketing communications, such as sending you news, updates, or any offers.

 To ask any questions about our data protection compliance, please email firstname.lastname@example.org.